ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 .. image:: permitted-state-transitions.svg
     :width: 75%

 A state model based on an image state is informative, but is not the best basis for the Firmware Update API.
-In the process of updating a single firmware compoment, the current installed firmware is maintained while a new image is be prepared, verified, and tested; prior to committing to the new firmware image.
+In the process of updating a single firmware component, the current installed firmware is maintained while a new image is be prepared, verified, and tested; prior to committing to the new firmware image.

 It is more helpful to track the state of the Firmware store, that contains these images for a component.
 From the firmware store state, the states of the individual images can be inferred.